Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Discussion

 \subsection{System calibrations and PETRA optimization}

 Figure~\ref{fig:preemphasis}a shows the distortion of the RF pulse relative to the expected rectangular shape.
-In this case, the charging and discharging of energy in the resonator extend up to $\tau \approx 22$\,µs due to the low operating frequency ($\omega_\text{L}=2\pi\cdot3.64$\,MHz) and the high quality factor ($Q\approx250$) of the RF coil.
+In this case, the charging and discharging of energy in the resonator extend up to $\tau \approx 22$\,µs due to the low operating frequency ($\omega_\text{L}=3.64$\,MHz) and the high quality factor ($Q\approx250$) of the RF coil.
 However, Figure~\ref{fig:preemphasis}b demonstrates that this distortion can be effectively compensated by incorporating pre-emphasis, while the counter-emphasis reduces spurious energy stored in the resonator.
 Figure~\ref{fig:preemphasis}c further shows that the application of pre/counter-emphasis enables a more uniform excitation of a 24\,kHz spectral bandwidth.

 In Figure~\ref{fig:calibraciones}a, the uncertainty in flip-angle calibration derived from a Rabi flop is evident, originating from $B_1$ inhomogeneities.
 This manifests as a non-zero signal at $B_1=0.35$\,a.u., corresponding to the $\pi$-pulse condition.
 Figures~\ref{fig:calibraciones}b and c show that active shimming extends the raw FID up to $T_2^* \approx 1$\,ms, while narrowing the spectral width to 320\,Hz (88\,ppm).
-The Larmor frequency drift observed across different studies (Fig.~\ref{fig:calibraciones}d) supports two conclusions: (i) the PETRA sequences used in this study do not induce greater heating than the RARE/STIR sequences; and (ii) the drift in Larmor frequency is mainly driven by heat transferred from the subject to the magnet, as well as the sensitivity of the permanent magnets to ambient conditions.
-During \emph{in vivo} knee experiments, a maximum frequency shift of 650\,Hz was recorded after 110\,min of consecutive sequences, all performed under identical gradient conditions.